azzaouiyazid/azzaouiyazid/README.md

 a Passionate Software engineer student  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> originally from Morocco.

-- :telescope: third Year Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .
+- :telescope: Junior Software engineer Student at Zhejiang University of technology (ZJUT) based in Hangzhou , China .

 - :zap: My Passion lies in solving complex problems using code and also using the acquired knowledge from time into creating new interesting project!.